 Much of Angel de la Guarda has yet to be surveyed for a remnant population.
 If still in existence, the Isla Angel Mouse population is predicted to be extremely low and under continuing pressure from predation by the island’s abundant feral cat population.
 The extinction of the Estanque Island population was caused by one feral cat, so a comprehensive survey and conservation plan is desperately needed.

 The Togo Mouse was discovered in 1890 in a single location.
-The two individuals collected give us the only clues we have about its natural history, as it has never been recorded since.
-However, it is predicted to occupy parts of Ghana, as well as Togo.
-It was found in rainforest habitat and the teeth and stomach contents of the two individuals indicate that the Togo Mouse’s diet includes insects.
+The two individuals collected at the time are the only clues we have about this species’ natural history because it hasn’t been recorded since.
+Researchers think the Togo Mouse may occupy parts of Ghana, as well as Togo.
+Contents found in the teeth and stomachs of the individuals collected indicate that the Togo Mouse’s diet includes insects.
 Its short tail suggests ground-living rather than a life spent up in the forest canopy.

 The Seram Long-tailed Melomys is only known from two individuals collected when it was discovered in 1920.
 This rodent was found at Teloeti Bay, on the southern coast of Seram island, Indonesia.
 It is otherwise known as the Seram Long-tailed Mosaic-tailed Rat or the Red Tree Rat.
 Very little is known of its lifestyle and habitat requirements, but it was found in the lowland tropical forests of Manusela National Park and it is assumed to live up in the trees.
 No additional surveys for this species were attempted until early 2017, when scientists discovered that Seram locals still know of the Long-tailed Melomys.
 If still living, this melomys is probably most threatened by commercial logging of its lowland forest habitat and competition with invasive rodents, such as Black Rats.
 A more recent expedition to the island suggests that local people know of an orange-coloured small mammal, so thorough surveys may well rediscover it.